-His clinical interests are in the treatment of glaucoma as well as high-volume small incision cataract surgery.
-His service currently receives regular tertiary referrals from other hospitals from south east England and beyond.
+His clinical interests are in the treatment of complex glaucoma as well as high-volume small incision cataract surgery.

-He supervises a team of seven research staff and is currently conducting eight clinical trials into pathogenesis and various new treatment options for glaucoma.
+He is the director of the KCL Frost Ophthalmology Research Department at St Thomas’ Hospital and supervises a team of 14 research staff.
+He is currently conducting a number of clinical trials into pathogenesis and new treatment options for glaucoma.